datalad-handbook/book/docs/basics/101-134-summary.rst

 On a different matter, you are now able to capture and share analysis provenance that includes the relevant software environment.
-This does not only make your analyses projects automatically reproducible, but automatically *computationally* reproducible - you can make sure that your analyses runs on any computer, regardless of the software environment on this computer.
+This does not only make your analyses projects automatically reproducible, but automatically *computationally* reproducible - you can make sure that your analyses runs on any computer with Singularity, regardless of the software environment on this computer.
 Even if you are unsure how you can wrap up an environment into a software container Image at this point, you could make use of hundreds of publicly available Images on `Singularity-Hub <https://singularity-hub.org/>`_ and `Docker-Hub <https://hub.docker.com/>`_.